LUMC/galaxy-launcher/README.md

 2. [Set up ansible](http://docs.ansible.com/ansible/intro_installation.html)
   * Ansible version 2.2 is tested and required.
 3. Set up a passwordless sudo user on the remote host and set up an ssh key pair.
+  * NOTE: a passwordless sudo user is required on the remote host to perform the database operations with ansible
 4. Make a new hosts file by copying `hosts.sample` to `hosts` and setup your galaxy host.
 5. Create a new configuration directory by copying `host_vars/example_host` to `host_vars/HOSTNAME`.
 Hostname should be equal to that specified in `hosts`
 6. Create a new files directory by copying `files/example_host` to `files/HOSTNAME`